Causal inference for N-of-1 trials: Inference from N-of-1 trials under the “basic scenario”

 Under the additional assumption of equality of the outcome conditional variances under both treatments the estimator's conditional variance can be approximated by

 with $\alpha$ being the proportion of treated time points in the cycle of length $q$ when $\textbf{Z}=\textbf{z}_i$, see Appendix B for the derivation.
-Assumption \eqref{eq:equal_sigma} always holds when $f^Y$ is an additive noise model \cite{Peters2013} or under the hypothesis that the treatment has no effect on the conditional outcome distribution, i.e., $\mathbb{P}(Y^{a_k=1}_{k}=y|U=u_i) = \mathbb{P}(Y^{a_k=0}_{k}=y|U=u_i)$.
+Assumption \eqref{eq:equal_sigma} always holds when $f^Y$ is an additive noise model \cite{Peters2013} or under the hypothesis that the treatment has no effect on the conditional outcome distribution, i.e., $\mathbb{P}(Y^{a_k=1}_{k}=y \mid U=u_i) = \mathbb{P}(Y^{a_k=0}_{k}=y \mid U=u_i)$.
+Here, $\sigma^2(u_i)$ can be estimated using the conventional pooled variance estimator \cite{Ruxton2006}.
 Equation \eqref{eq:approx_variance} makes explicit that, under the considered causal model and assumption \eqref{eq:equal_sigma}, balanced treatment schedules with the same number of treated and untreated time points (i.e., $\alpha=0.5$) lead to a more precise estimation of the individual-specific causal effect.
-This is a well-known result in the RCT literature, where randomization probabilities of 0.5 are preferred to maximize power \cite{Hey2014}.

-In Appendix C, we discuss the setting where $\varepsilon_k$ is constant in $k$, i.e., the “error" terms are the same at every point in time, and, as a consequence $\sigma^2(u_i)$ is equal to zero.
+In Appendix C, we discuss the setting where $\varepsilon_{i,k}$ is constant in $i$ and $k$, i.e., the “error" terms are the same for every unit and at every point in time, and, as a consequence $\sigma^2(1,u_i)$ and $\sigma^2(0,u_i)$ are equal to zero.
 In this extreme scenario, $ICE_{i,k}$ is constant over time and $U\text{-}CATE_k(u_i)=ICE_{i,k}$.
 Then, the estimator $\hat{\tau_i}$ would correspond to the individual causal effect $ICE_{i,k}$.
-However, an investigator may be reluctant to assume that $\varepsilon_k$ is constant, as this implies that the common causes $U$, instantiated at the beginning of the trial, and the assigned treatment are sufficient for the perfect prediction of the outcome measurements during the full study period.
-The assumption of constant counterfactuals was used by Hernan and Robins 2020 \cite{hernan2019} in their didactic example to demonstrate the identification of the individual causal effect in a cross-over experiment with one unit and two time points.
-The assumption of constant $\varepsilon_k$ is falsifiable in an N-of-1 trial with several time points.
-Indeed, if $\varepsilon_k$ is constant over time, the outcome measurement for an individual should always appear exactly identical for the same level of the treatment status, that is, $Y_{i,k}-Y_{i,k'}=0$ for all $k, k'$ such that $A_{i,k}=A_{i,k'}$.
+However, an investigator may be reluctant to assume that $\varepsilon_{i,k}$ is fixed, as this implies that the common causes $U$, instantiated at the beginning of the trial, and the assigned treatment are sufficient for the perfect prediction of the outcome measurements during the full study period.
+The assumption of constant counterfactuals was used by Hernan and Robins \cite{hernan2019} in their didactic example to demonstrate the identification of the individual causal effect in a cross-over experiment with one unit and two time points.
+The assumption of constant $\varepsilon_{i,k}$ is falsifiable in an N-of-1 trial with several time points.
+Indeed, if $\varepsilon_{i,k}$ is constant over time, the outcome measurement for an individual should always appear exactly identical for the same level of the treatment status, that is, $Y_{i,k}-Y_{i,k'}=0$ for all $k, k'$ such that $A_{i,k}=A_{i,k'}$.